 Report: Trump commission did not find widespread voter fraud

-PORTLAND, Maine (AP) — Maine's secretary of state says the now-disbanded voting integrity commission launched by the Trump administration uncovered no evidence to support claims of widespread voter fraud.
+PORTLAND, Maine (AP) — Maine's Secretary of State says that the now-disbanded voting integrity commission launched by the Trump administration uncovered no evidence to support claims of widespread voter fraud.

-Democrat Matthew Dunlap on Friday released over 1,000 documents the Trump administration had forwarded to him to comply with a court order.
-He wrote to Vice President Mike Pence and Kansas Secretary of State Kris Kobach that the documents show there was a "pre-ordained outcome."
-Pence was chair of the commission and Kobach was vice-chair.
+Democrat Matthew Dunlap on Friday released over a thousand documents he received from the Trump administration.
+He wrote to Vice President Mike Pence and Kansas Secretary of State Kris Kobach that the documents show there was a "pre-ordained outcome" to the commission.

+Republican President Trump's administration last month complied with a court order to turn over documents from the voting integrity commission to Dunlap.

 Trump convened the commission to investigate the 2016 presidential election after making unsubstantiated claims that between 3 million and 5 million ballots were illegally cast.
 Critics, including Dunlap, reject his claims of widespread voter fraud.